mikealmacera/mikealmacera.github.io/_pages/mod.md

 Discord
 =====
-My handle is 'gradescent.'
-Feel free to add me if you are interested in talking with me.
-I get a lot of requests and sometimes cannot see them all, so an email to connect would be further appreciated.
-Do not ask for me to do advertisements.
+I get a lot of requests from bots and the like, sometimes I cannot read them all.
+So if you would like to connect please email me instead, it would be appreciated.
+Please do not ask me to do any kind of advertistment.